 By comparison, when an operator needs to replace a vane compressor’s blades, the job typically takes less than two hours.
 The compressor unit is simple enough to service it on-site rather than send it to a factory.
 A set of replacement blades for a vane compressor costs much less than complex repairs on a screw compressor, usually less than 10% of the cost of a new unit.

-Whether you decide on a rotary vane or rotary screw compressor, The Titus Company has an air compressor to suit your needs.
+Whether you decide on a rotary vane or rotary screw compressor, Fluid Aire Dynamics has an air compressor to suit your needs.
 If you still need help deciding on an air compressor, we offer a compressed air system analysis to ensure you will have the best possible air compressor system in place for your business.
 With 24-hour emergency air compressor maintenance to customers in Pennsylvania, Maryland, Delaware, New Jersey, southern New York and northern Virginia, you can rest assured knowing we will quickly repair your equipment when you need it most.

-If you’re ready to install a new air compressor or upgrade your current equipment, contact The Titus Company today.
+If you’re ready to install a new air compressor or upgrade your current equipment, contact Fluid Aire Dynamics today.
 We will be happy to answer any of your questions!